-A reassessment is when a municipality appraises real property within the municipality.
+A reassessment occurs when a municipality appraises real property within the municipality.

 The purpose of an assessment is to fairly distribute the tax burden among all property owners based on the current value of their property.
-Real estate is assessed so that all property owners fairly share the costs of City services, such as police protection, Beach Patrol lifeguards, street cleaning and maintenance, plowing snow, collecting garbage, yard waste and recyclables, maintenance of the beach, boardwalk and City parks and many other services.
+Real estate is assessed so that all property owners fairly share the costs of city services, such as police protection, Beach Patrol lifeguards, street cleaning and maintenance, plowing snow, collecting garbage, yard waste and recyclables, and maintenance of the beach, boardwalk, and City parks, among many other services.

 The last citywide reassessment was conducted in 2014.